aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/ubuntu-rhel-etcd-backup.md

 ### Backup

 Etcd offers a built-in snapshot mechanism.
 You can take a snapshot using the `etcdctl snapshot save` command by following the steps given below.

+{{% alert title="Note" color="warning" %}}
+The following commands use ec2-user as the username.
+For EKS Anywhere on vSphere, Bare Metal, and Snow, the default username is ec2-user.
+For EKS Anywhere on Apache CloudStack, the default username is capc.
+For EKS Anywhere on Nutanix, the default username is eksa.
+The default username cannot be changed.
+{{% /alert %}}

 1. Login to any one of the etcd VMs
 ```bash